Alex-z71/WinFormsToAvConv-er/README.md

 - `XamlConverter.ignoredControls` property — Specifies a list of controls ignored during the conversion.
 For instance, this list contains the `HScrollBar` and `VScrollBar` controls, by default.
 - `XamlConverter.ConvertControlCore` — Implements generation of XAML attributes for Avalonia UI controls.

-Avalonia UI does not support control positioning using absolute coordinates. **During conversion, controls are placed in a `StackPanel` container.**
+Avalonia UI does not support control positioning using absolute coordinates.
+During conversion, the `System.Windows.Forms.TableLayoutPanel` container is converted to the `Avalonia.Controls.Grid` container.
+Controls positioned within `TableLayoutPanel` cells are placed within corresponding `Grid` cells.
+All other controls are combined in the `StackPanel` container.

 ### View Models

-Beside Views, the converter creates View Models in _*.cs_ files for **Forms and UserControls**.
+Beside Views, the converter creates View Models in _*.cs_ files for Forms and UserControls.
 The View Models define commands (`RelayCommand`) for clickable controls (buttons), and observable properties that should provide data for specific controls.

 UI controls in View classes contain bindings to the commands and observable properties defined in View Models.